ztyawc/CloudPaste/README_EN.md

 6. **Initialize database with schema.sql** (create tables and initial data)
 7. **Set ENCRYPTION_SECRET environment variable** (obtained from GitHub Secrets or automatically generated)
 8. Automatically deploy Worker to Cloudflare
-9. Set up a custom domain to replace the original cf domain
+9. It is recommended to set up a custom domain to replace the default domain provided by Cloudflare (Otherwise, it will be inaccessible from mainland China).

 **<span style="color:red">⚠️ Security reminder: Please change the default administrator password immediately after system initialization (Username: admin, Password: admin123).</span>**